Chandukasireddy/stayrating/README.md

 #To make a webiste consists of hostels and rentals for students.
  #Make a website which shows college hostels and private hostels
 <h1>Stayrating</h1>
-Stayrating is a web application designed to assist students in finding suitable accommodations in an efficient and user-friendly manner.
-The project aims to simplify the process of searching for accommodations by providing a platform that aggregates listings, offers advanced search functionality, and facilitates communication between students and landlords.
+<p>Stayrating is a web application designed to assist students in finding suitable accommodations in an efficient and user-friendly manner.
+The project aims to simplify the process of searching for accommodations by providing a platform that aggregates listings, offers advanced search functionality, and facilitates communication between students and landlords.</p>

 <h2>Features</h2>
 User Authentication: Implemented a secure user authentication system that allows students to create accounts, log in, and manage their profiles.